PauWolfie/Object-Detection/README.md

 ***

 ***IMPORTANT***:
-*Les versions emprades de tesorflow i keras no son les actualitzades, però les necessitem per la compatibilitat amb imgaug i h5py.*
+*The versions of tesorflow and keras used are not up to date, but we need them for imgaug and h5py compatibility.*